apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ### `boolean hasCapability(capability)`

-Return true if the `OutputStream`, `InputStream`, or other FileSystem class has the desired capability.
+Return true iff the `OutputStream`, `InputStream`, or other FileSystem class has the desired capability.

 The caller can query the capabilities of a stream using a string value.